Local Real Ale Guide

 Rooms downstairs provide a more intimate surrounding for a drink with a few friends or a game, from the games cabinet.

 There is ample parking in the Market Place car park opposite the pub.Kent’s Public House Archive: The Bar, Deal

 A smart, light, airy cafe bar situated on Deal's High Street.

-One real ale, available from a cask on the bar, is served alongside premium spirits, a quality wine list and Jeff's Bloody Mary - the house speciality.
+From the bar there's a range of premium beers, spirits, a quality wine list and Jeff's Bloody Mary - the house speciality.

 There's plenty of seating and you can watch Deal go by through the large picture windows.
 If you want to catch a bit of sun, there's pavement seating.

 On Saturday, the bar opens early to coincide with Deal's market.